Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/render/profile-menu-item

-Фільтр дозволяє змінити ХТМЛ згенерованого пункта меню.
+This filter allows changing the HTML of the generated menu item.

 **Args:**
-- `$item_html` - string - ХТМЛ розмтіка поточного пункта меню, яку сформував сам Профайл Білдер
+- `$item_html` - string - The HTML markup of the current menu item generated by the Profile Builder.
-- `$item` - array - Пункти меню профайл білдера для використання на фронт-енді
+- `$item` - array - Profile builder menu items for use on the frontend.
-- `$args` - array - Додаткові аргументи, отримані з віджета, який має рендерити дане меню на фронт-енді.
+- `$args` - array - Additional arguments received from the widget that is rendering this menu on the frontend.

 **Location:**
 /includes/modules/profile-builder/inc/menu.php